 Sarah Jessica Parker

 No, she’s not Carrie Bradshaw, but she does live the New York life with hubby Matthew Broderick and their three children.
-Parker has made it clear that she loves the city and being a New Yorker, so it’s no surprise that she has continued to hang her hat in the Village.
+Parker has made it clear that she loves the city and being a New Yorker, so it’s no surprise that she has continued to hang her hat in the West Village.

 This one should be obvious.
 Mr. Manhattan himself has written a multitude of love letters to New York, so why wouldn’t he live there?
 The truth is, Allen has called the Upper East Side home for decades.